pkestene/mandelbrot_kokkos_cmake/README.md

 mkdir build_cuda
 cd build_cuda
 export CXX=/path/to/kokkos/bin/nvcc_wrapper
-ccmake -DKOKKOS_ENABLE_CUDA=ON -DKOKKOS_GPU_ARCH=Maxwell50 ..
+cmake -DKOKKOS_ENABLE_CUDA=ON -DKOKKOS_ARCH=Maxwell50 ..
 make
 # then you can run the application as before
 ./src/mandelbrot_kokkos_cuda
 ```

-Of course, you will need to adapt variable KOKKOS_GPU_ARCH to your actual GPU architecture (use cuda sample device_query to probe the architecture).
+Of course, you will need to adapt variable KOKKOS_ARCH to your actual GPU architecture (use cuda sample device_query to probe the architecture).